Careers360 Logo

 Frequently Asked Questions (FAQs)

-Spermatogenesis is the line of development belonging to the production of sperm cells that occurs in the seminiferous tubules of the testes.
+Spermatogenesis is the process of sperm cell formation inside the testes through mitosis and meiosis that occurs in the seminiferous tubules of the testes.

 Hormones involved in this include FSH, LH, and testosterone, whose actions are properly regulated by negative feedback mechanisms involving the hypothalamus and pituitary gland.